HyperIoT-Labs/HyperIoT-UI/README.md

 Node v16 is required to run this project.

+## Libraries Build

+HyperIoT-app relies on `core`, `components` and `widets` libraries.
+Before running the application it is necessary to build the libraries with the command `ng build <library-name>`
+> Note: Libraries should be build in the following order: core, components, widgets

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.